IBM/ToDoBackend/Workshop.md

 The browser failed entirely when make an AJAX request.
 ```

 This shows that the tests made a `GET` request to `http://localhost.com:8080`, but it failed with no response.
-This is expected as there is no server yet.
+This is expected as there is no server running yet - we're going to fix that in a moment!

 In the instructions below, reloading the page will allow you to re-run the ToDo-Backend tests.

 ## Building a Kitura server

 Implementing a compliant ToDo Backend is an incremental task, with the aim being to pass more of the testsuite at each step.
-The first step is to build and run your Kitura server to respond to requests.
+The first step is to build and run your Kitura server so it can respond to requests.

 ### 1. Run your Kitura server